Mini Pumpkin Breads

 - PRO-Tip: Do not over mix or your bread can develop tunnels.
 If using a mixer, recommend the paddle attachment at a lower speed.
 Or just mix with a wooden spoon.

 - After adding the dry ingredients, mix until they’re just incorporated.
-Give the bottom a good scrape with a rubber spatula to make sure the batter doesn’t have any flour pockets, then add to pans.
+Give the bottom a good scrape with a rubber spatula to make sure the batter doesn’t have any flour pockets, then add to the pans.

-- Don’t overfill your pans.
-About 2/3 of the way up the sides is perfect.
+- PRO-Tip: Don’t overfill your pans.
+About ⅔ of the way up the sides is perfect.
 Note that there are many different sizes of mini loaf pans, so start checking to see if your bread is done early.
 Once you find the perfect baking time for your pans, make a note of it on the recipe for future batches.

 - Start checking your bread about 5 minutes before the timer goes off.
 Or when you start to smell the delicious aroma of a baked loaf.
-All ovens bake differently, and you don’t want to over bake.
+All ovens bake differently, and you don’t want to overbake.
 Use a toothpick inserted in a few spots across the middle.
 If it comes out clean, the bread is done.

 Make sure to check out my Food Gifts Pinterest Board for loads of ideas for holiday gifting!